The thesis is the culmination of your studies

 A monograph is a single coherent publication, and the most traditional form of a written thesis.
 A monograph concentrates on a single topic, and the theoretical framework of reference, research questions and methodology are decided in the thesis planning stage.

-The Ammattialan kehittämistyön välineet I and II modules are designed as preparatory modules for thesis work.
+Some courses (such as Professional Developmental Tools in the Working Life) are designed as preparatory modules for thesis work.
 Modules which are related to the thesis usually start in the fourth semester.

 Familiarise yourself with seminars as early as possible and register for a presentation.
 You will first present an idea paper and later your thesis plan, which you will draw up in cooperation with your supervisors and workplace or project partners.
 The supervisor will approve your thesis plan before you can start implementing your project.